 After spending the night at a Bhutia (Tribe of Tibetan origin) homestay, I started my journey at 4 am through stunning frozen mountainscape where the majestic mountain peaks were glowing in the molten golden dust of the sunrise.
 Sacrificing my sleep was nothing when we saw the staggering snow-blanketed vistas and crag-rimmed Gurudongmar Lake (17,800 feet above sea level).
 I had not seen anything as phantasmal as Gurudongmar Lake was.
 Even the -19 degree temperature and AMS inducing thin air couldn’t confine me to my car.
 I sat near the lake trying to take in the beauty around us.
 There was nothing but perfect silence.
 Cautious enough to not get carried away, I took baby steps to enjoy the bounty of nature.

 South Sikkim formed the next leg of my trip.
-The larger-than-life religious statues at Char Dham, Samdruptse Monastery at Namchi and Buddha Park is a must visit even for nonreligious person.
+The larger-than-life religious statues at Char Dham, Samdruptse Monastery at Namchi and Buddha Park is a must-visit even for a nonreligious person.
 I really enjoyed the majestic mountain and valley views from Tarey Bhir, Helicopter Point and Temi Tea Garden, the state’s only Tea Estate.

 Besides the indescribable beauty of Sikkim, I was left awestruck by the calm and composed demeanour of the Sikkimese people.